 Hike one of the world’s most bucket-listed trails in South Africa

 Stretching from the Storms River Mouth to Nature’s Valley this 44km hike is widely regarded as one of the most beautiful in the world.
-The trail itself is part of South Africa’s Garden Route coast and is located entirely within Tsitsikamma National Park, which encompasses 80km of coastline — featuring breathtaking coastal mountains, lush forests and to-die-for beaches.
+The trail itself is part of South Africa’s Garden Route coast and is located entirely within Tsitsikamma National Park, which encompasses 80km of coastline — featuring breathtaking coastal mountains, lush forests, and to-die-for beaches.
 The Garden Route is part of UNESCO’s World Network of Biosphere Reserves.
-And yes, there’s adorable clawless otters too!
+And yes, there are adorable clawless otters too!

 The otters are really cute, but you have to plan ahead